 New Rochelle is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 78,557 people and 16 constituent neighborhoods, New Rochelle is the 11th largest community in New York.
-New Rochelle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 81,587 people and 18 constituent neighborhoods, New Rochelle is the 11th largest community in New York.

 New Rochelle home prices are not only among the most expensive in New York, but New Rochelle real estate also consistently ranks among the most expensive in America.

 New Rochelle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in New Rochelle in 2018 was $48,232, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $192,928 for a family of four.
+The per capita income in New Rochelle in 2018 was $49,693, which is wealthy relative to New York and the nation.
+This equates to an annual income of $198,772 for a family of four.
 However, New Rochelle contains both very wealthy and poor people as well.